drwpow/better-color-tools/README.md

 Color conversion between RGB and hexadecimal is a trivial 1:1 conversion, so this library isn’t better than any other in that regard.

 It’s in HSL handling where approaches differ.
-Because HSL is a smaller color space than RGB, in order to use it, it **requires at least 1 decimal place.** So any library that rounds out-of-the-box will produce inaccurate results (compare this library to
-[color-convert] converting from RGB -> HSL and back again):
+Few realize that when using whole numbers in HSL, [it only has 14.5% the colors of RGB][hsl-rgb].
+In order to recreate the full RGB spectrum you need **at least 1 decimal place in all H, S, and L values.** For this reason, any library that uses whole numbers in HSL out-of-the-box will result in distorted colors and quality loss (compare this library to [color-convert] converting from RGB -> HSL and back again):

 ```ts
 color.from(color.from([167, 214, 65]).hsl).rgbVal; // ✅ [167, 214, 65]